-3101-02 Generic Chemistry (\$2-\$2) A study of the fundamentals of chemistry with applications in the fields of inorganic, organic, and biochemical processes.
+3102 Generic Chemistry (\$2)

+A continuation of 3101 with emphasis on organic and biochemical processes in modern living.
 Two lectures, one demonstration hour, and two laboratory hours per week.
-May not be used as a prerequisite for any other chemistry course.
+May not be used as prerequisite for any other chemistry course.
+Prerequisite: Chemistry 3101 or permission of instructor.